Anne Green

 Portrait of Anne Green by Carl Van Vechten.

-Anne Green (born 1891, Savannah, Georgia, d.
-1979, Paris) was an American writer and translator, the sister of Julien Green.
+Anne Green (born 11 November 1891, Savannah, Georgia, died 30 December 1979, Draveil, Essonne) was an American writer and translator, the sister of Julien Green.
 While a child, Green's parents moved to France, where her father, ruined by a financial crisis and poor investments, came to settle.
-She spent her childhood in Le Havre, before her parents moved to Paris, where her brother Julien was born.
+The family lived for a few years in Le Havre before moving to Paris, where her brother Julien was born.
 She and her brother both participated in World War I, in which she volunteered as an ambulance driver.

-Her best known work is the 1948 With Much Love, a fictionalized account of her childhood memories.
-She wrote fifteen novels and several volumes of short stories, most in her native English.
-She collaborated with her brother Julien in translating works by other authors, such as Charles Péguy, as well as his own works.
+Her best known work is With Much Love (1948), a fictionalized account of her childhood.
+She wrote fifteen novels in English and nine volumes of fiction in French.
+She also translated fiction and non-fiction from English to French and from French to English, sometimes in collaboration with her brother.